ReactNativeKit/myPermission/README.md

 # React Native Permission
-## This repository is about the app based on React Native.
+## This repository is about the app based on React Native which uses React Native Permissions.

 ### Screenshots: